Modular Anomaly from Holomorphic Anomaly in Mass Deformed N=2 Superconformal Field Theories

 There is an additional subtlety in the $N_f=4$ case.
-Here the coefficients $f^{(n,g)}_l(\tau_0)$ in the expansion (\ref{expandF}) contain Jacobi theta functions which can not be combined into modular forms, as can be seen explicitly in the formulae in \cite{Billo:2011, Billo:2013}.
+Here the coefficients $f^{(n,g)}_l(\tau_0)$ in the expansion (\ref{expandF}) contain Jacobi theta functions which cannot be combined into modular forms, as can be seen explicitly in the formulas in \cite{Billo:2011, Billo:2013}.
 We should also transform the mass parameters in addition to the Coulomb modulus $u$ in order to keep the Seiberg-Witten curve invariant.
-It is straightforward to find the transformations analog to (\ref{theta transform}), and explain the quasi-modularity and the patterns of theta functions in $f^{(n,g)}_l(\tau_0)$.
+It is straightforward to find the transformations analog to (\ref{theta transform}), and explain the quasimodularity and the patterns of theta functions in $f^{(n,g)}_l(\tau_0)$.

 \textit{Acknowledgements}: We thank Albrecht Klemm for careful readings of the draft and collaborations on related papers.
 MH is supported by the ``Young Thousand People" plan by the Central Organization Department in China.